Hunter Corbett: China Mission

 Corbett believed in using unconventional methods.
 He rented a theater and converted the back rooms into a museum stocked with objects of interest from around the world.
 After a service, the museum doors would be opened.
 In 1900, about 72,000 people listened to his preaching and visited the museum.
 A crowning achievement was the organization and development of Shandong Presbytery.
 By the year of Corbett's death, there were 343 organized churches and chapels throughout the province, with more than 15,000 communicant members.
 In 1906 he was elected Moderator of the General Assembly, the central governing body of the Presbyterian Church in the United States of America or reformed church.

 Hunter Corbett ministered in China for 56 years.
 He died in Chefoo (now Yantai), China on 7 January 1920.

 Legacy

-His 3rd wife and widow, Harriet Robina (Sutherland) Corbett, died in 1936.
+Corbett's third wife and widow, Harriet Robina Sutherland, died in 1936.

-In 1907 his daughter, Grace Corbett married Ralph C. Wells (1877–1955).
-In 1908 his daughter, Jane Lea Corbett married John Lawrence Goheen.
+In 1907, his daughter, Grace Corbett married Ralph C. Wells (1877–1955).
+In 1908, his daughter, Jane Lea Corbett married John Lawrence Goheen.